 Omar Sabbagh is a widely published poet and critic.
-Two of his extant collections are My Only Ever Oedipal Complaint and The Square Root of Beirut (Cinnamon Press, 2010/12); To The Middle of Love, his fourth collection, is forthcoming with Cinnamon Press in January 2017.
-His Beirut novella, Via Negativa: A Parable of Exile was published by Liquorice Fish Books in March 2016.
-A Dubai sequel to the latter is forthcoming in 2017 with Eyewear.
+Two of his extant collections are: My Only Ever Oedipal Complaint and The Square Root of Beirut (Cinnamon Press, 2010/12); To The Middle of Love, his fourth collection, was published with Cinnamon Press in February 2017.
+His Beirut novella, Via Negativa: A Parable of Exile, was published by Liquorice Fish Books in March 2016.
+A Dubai sequel to the latter is forthcoming in 2017.
+A collection of short narratives is also forthcoming in 2017 with Austin Macauley.
 He has published or will have published scholarly essays on George Eliot, Ford Madox Ford, G.K.
-Chesterton, Robert Browning, Henry Miller, Lawrence Durrell, Joseph Conrad, T.S.
-Eliot, Basil Bunting, Lytton Strachey, Hilaire Belloc, and others; as well as on many contemorary poets.
+Chesterton, Robert Browning, Henry Miller, Lawrence Durrell, Joseph Conrad,Lytton Strachey, T.S.
+Eliot, Basil Bunting, Hilaire Belloc, and others; as well as on many contemporary poets.
+He’s a BA from Oxford in PPE; 3 MA’s, all from the University of London, in English Literature, Creative Writing and Philosophy; and a PhD in English Literature from KCL.
+He was Visiting Assistant Professor of English and Creative Writing at the American University of Beirut (AUB), from 2011-2013.
 He now teaches at the American University in Dubai (AUD).